PREVENTION

 Clean.
 Drain.
 Dry.

 Clean.
 Drain.
-Dry. is now part of modern boating and watercraft etiquette in Canada and the U.S. It has also been adopted as a best practice by B.C. and several other provinces and U.S. states to prevent the spread of aquatic invasive species.
+Dry. is now part of modern boating and watercraft responsibilities in Canada and the U.S. It has also been adopted as a best practice by B.C. and several other provinces and U.S. states to prevent the spread of aquatic invasive species.
 It’s what anyone should do with their water recreation equipment whenever traveling from one lake, river or stream to another, even if it’s a paddle board or just wading boots that have gotten wet.

-Here’s how it works
+Prevent Invasive Mussels and Other Species – Here’s how it works

 Clean off all plants, animals and mud from your watercraft and related equipment (e.g. boots, waders, fishing gear).
 If a power washing station is available, use it.